-Courses in the social sustainability sphere will build upon a basic understanding of social science and will address the social aspects of sustainability, including issues of cultural diversity, social justice, equality, participation, the built environment, and community.
-Courses must cover one or more of the following:
+Courses in the social sustainability sphere will build upon a basic understanding of social science or humanities and will address the social aspects of sustainability, including issues of cultural diversity, social justice, equality, participation, the built environment, and community, such as:

 - Cross-cultural perspectives of sustainability

-- The relationship between poverty, social justice, and environmental degradation
+- The relationship between poverty, social justice, health and well-being and environmental degradation

 - Intergenerational responsibility

-- Power and limits of new technologies and the relationship between technological and other types of solutions
+- Eco-efficacy and limits of new technologies and the relationship between technological and other interventions

 - Impact of the built environment on ecology and society